GoogleCloudPlatform/spanner-migration-tool/README.md

 critical things like tuning performance and getting the most out of Spanner.
 Expect that you'll need to tweak and enhance what HarbourBridge produces.

+## Data Migration

+HarbourBridge supports two types of data migrations:

+* Bulk Migration -  In bulk migration HarbourBridge takes a snapshot of the data at the moment it starts migration and then creates a database with that data in Cloud Spanner.
+Changes which happen to the source database during the bulk migration are not written to Spanner.
+It is suggested for migrating moderate-size datasets to Spanner(up to about 100GB).

+* Streaming migration - A streaming migration consists of two components, a consistent snapshot of all the data in the database, and the stream of changes (writes and updates) since that snapshot, referred to as change database capture (CDC).
+Using HarbourBridge, the entire process can be orchestrated using a unified interface.
+It is suggested for larger databases(> 100GB).

 For some quick starter examples on how to run HarbourBridge, take a look at [Quickstart Guide](#quickstart-guide).